Ultrafast Nonlinear Optics Group

 Project description:

 The aim of this project is to develop watt-level average power high repetition rate broadly tunable wavelength UV-VIS femtosecond laser system.
 This will be accomplished by developing a combined laser setup consisting of laser amplifier, harmonic generator and synchronously pumped optical parametric oscillator.
-Such combined laser system will superceed capabilities of any currently existing laser or optical parametric generator system used for spectroscopy, nonlinear microscopy, material science and laser micromaching applications in terms of measurement / micromachining speed, versatility, accuracy and efficiency.
+Such combined laser system will superceed capabilities of any currently existing laser or optical parametric generator system used for spectroscopy, nonlinear microscopy, material science and laser micromachining applications in terms of measurement / micromachining speed, versatility, accuracy and efficiency.